brieucpopper/screening_fire_det/README.md

  - train_YOLO11.ipynb is a python notebook (designed to use in google Colab) to train my model.
 The hyperparameters there are the latest I used for my best-performing model.

+ - ./trained_model : This is a folder with the resulting files generated from the training of my best YOLO model

  - Validation notebook

  - Inference script (With CLI)